zzz0906/LeetCode/README.md

 It's a easy problem.
 We can just flatten the matrix into a 1D array.
 Then use binary search algorithm in the 1d array.
 DONE.

+## 75. Sort Colors

+A rather straight forward solution is a two-pass algorithm using counting sort.
+First, iterate the array counting number of 0's, 1's, and 2's, then overwrite array with total number of 0's, then 1's and followed by 2's.
+Could you come up with a one-pass algorithm using only constant space?

+I see this problem and I want to use a bucket array.
+But I can only use one pass algorithm.

+I see the std and understand. we can record a point for the start of the array, and a point for the end of the array.
+Then we scan the array, when we meet a 1, we can just ignore. if we meet a 2, we need to swap it with the end of the array, cause it shall be at the end. and if we meet a 0, we need to swap it with the start of the array.

+Attention, we still need to find the i-- for this problem. if we swap with the end of the array, we need to search the end of the array again.

+It's a really clever idea.